Landlords Guide

 We belong to the Tenancy Deposit Scheme (TDS) and our membership of this organisation protects the deposit during the term of the tenancy.
 Should there be a dispute at the end of the contract an Independent Complaints Examiner (ICE) will aim to resolve any dispute quickly, fairly and impartially.

-The lettings market has grown to become a huge industry over the last decade, and one of the benefits of this, is the quality and choice of property on offer to prospective tenants.
-Before buy-to-let became so popular, there were many poor quality properties available and tenants had little choice but to accept some sub-standard conditions.
+The lettings market has grown to become a huge industry and one of the benefits of this, is the quality and choice of property on offer to prospective tenants.
+Before buy-to-let became so popular, there were many poor-quality properties available and tenants had little choice but to accept some sub-standard conditions.

 With so many professional investors and other property companies looking for tenants, it is of paramount importance that a property should be presented to a very high standard throughout.
 Tenants will always have a choice and if a property looks tired and dated, it is likely that tenants will continue to search for a higher standard of accommodation elsewhere.